 - 2 cups all purpose flour

-- 1 tsp orange zest -from about 1 orange
+- 1 teaspoon orange zest (from about 1 orange)

-- 1 Terry's Orange Chocolate -melted (I used dark) and about 156 g of chocolate.
-See below.
+- 1 Terry's Orange Chocolate , melted (about 156 g of chocolate.
+See below.)

 - In a mixer combine corn starch, icing sugar, flour, salt, and orange zest, stirring to combine.
-Add butter and both extracts and blend until combined and dough is soft, about 1-2 minutes.
+Add butter and both extracts and blend until combined and dough is soft, about 1 to 2 minutes.

 - Add poppy seeds and blend a minute or so until incorporated.
-Form into a ball and wrap in plastic wrap and place in refrigerator for 20-30 minutes until dough firms up a little and is easier to handle (it's soft at this point).
+Form into a ball and wrap in plastic wrap and place in refrigerator for 20 to 30 minutes until dough firms up a little and is easier to handle (it's soft at this point).